qatrackplus/qatrackplus/deploy/docker/README.md

 ### Setting up SSL

-To set up SSL I highly recommending using cloudflare's free 'one-click ssl':
+To set up SSL I highly recommending using CloudFlare's free 'one-click ssl':

 > <https://www.cloudflare.com/ssl/>

-Once you have set up your dns to point to cloudflare you can follow the following steps to create a secure path between your users and your server:
+This will set up SSL security between your users and CloudFlare.
+To also secure the path between CloudFlare and your server you will need to follow the following steps:

 > <https://support.cloudflare.com/hc/en-us/articles/217471977>